Loch Fyne: Crinan Canal

 The Crinan Canal connects Loch Fyne at Ardrishaig and the Sound of Jura at the hamlet of Crinan itself, giving a shortcut for smaller vessels out to the Hebrides saving the longer route of going around the Kintyre Peninsula.
 The canal was built between 1794 and 1801 when the canal was opened, under the supervision of John Rennie.
 In 1816 Thomas Telford redesigned parts of the canal to remedy technical issues with water supplies for the canal.
 There are fifteen locks along the canal's 9 mi length.

 History

 World War II

 During the Second World War, HMS Quebec (a shore establishment) also known as the "No 1" Combined Operations Training Centre (CTC) was centred a few miles south of Inveraray and used the shores of the Loch Fyne and surrounding coastline.
-It trained personnel in the techniques involved in the use of landing craft and the setting up of a beachhead.
-The No1 CTC was manned and trained personnel from all three services, Royal Navy, Royal Air Force and the Army, troops of the allies were also trained.
-This important military facility was set up in October 1940, around 250,000 personnel passed through the training centre by 1944.
+It trained personnel in the techniques involved in the use of landing craft and the setting-up of a beachhead.
+The No1 CTC was manned and trained personnel from all three services, Royal Navy, Royal Air Force and the Army; troops of the Allies were also trained.
+This important military facility was set up in October 1940, and around 250,000 personnel passed through the training centre by 1944.
 The main site is now occupied by Argyll Caravan Park.